- Is it necessary to register a business name?

 - Registering a business name

-TIP: You can have multiple business names linked to your Australian Business Number (ABN).
-It is free to register your ABN with the Australian Business Register.
+You can have multiple business names linked to your ABN.
+To register a business name, you will need to have an ABN or ABN application reference number.
+It is free to register your ABN.

-A business name is registered nationally with the Australian Securities and Investment Commission (ASIC).
+A national business name is held with the Australian Securities and Investment Commission (ASIC).

 Business or trading name